 Investment properties are derecognised either when they have been disposed of or when the investment property is permanently withdrawn from use and no future economic benefit is expected from its disposal.
-The difference between the net disposal proceeds and the carrying amount of the asset is recognised in the Statements of Comprehensive Income in the period of derecognition.
+The difference between the net disposal proceeds and the carrying amount of the asset is recognised in the statement of comprehensive income in the period of derecognition.

 Transfers are made to/(from) investment property only when there is a change in use.
-If owner-occupied property becomes an investment property, the Company accounts for it in accordance with property, plant and equipment up to the date of change.
+If owner-occupied property becomes an investment property, the company accounts for it in accordance with property, plant and equipment up to the date of change.